neuralninja27/neuralninja27/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on some cool stuff in Python

-🌱 I’m currently learning Python, Machine Learning and Deep Learning

-👯 I’m looking to collaborate on projects about Computer Vision, Machine Learning and Deep Learning
+🔭 I’m currently working on some cool stuff in Python\n 🌱 I’m currently learning Python, Machine Learning and Deep Learning\n 👯 I’m looking to collaborate on projects about Computer Vision, Machine Learning and Deep Learning